cyberchicken1231/cyberchicken1231.github.io/_posts/2025-12-9-Chromebooks-sucking-as-always.md

 speaker-test -D hw:3,1

-Hearing the test sound play through the chips felt like discovering water in a desert.
-It proved the hardware was alive after all.
-The software was the problem the entire time.
+By the time I finally managed to get sound output, I had suffered from three mental breakdowns, a filesystem collapse, and full knowledge of 15 different audio chip systems that I never wished to know.

 Step Eight: Manual Output Switching Because Of Course It Is Manual

 Headphone jack detection on this machine is not fully supported on Linux.
-So I switch outputs by hand like a tech support caveman.
+So I have to frikin' switch outputs by hand like a tech support caveman.

 wpctl set-default 56     # headphones
 wpctl set-default 59     # speakers

-If I plug in headphones and expect it to switch automatically I will be disappointed.
+If I plug in headphones and expect it to switch automatically I will be very disappointed.

 Why This Whole Thing Felt Like Suffering